Skip Navigation

 • BTC was previously known by different names, including BLP (Behavior Learning Program) and ABCD.
 The program has evolved to better align with effective behavior intervention practices.

-Pull Out Services (P/O) are specially designed instruction (SDI) offered to students between the ages of 3 and 18+ years old, who have specific educational needs that require targeted instruction within a special education setting, which means students are removed from the general education classroom to receive focused and individualized support.
+Resource services are specially designed instruction (SDI) offered to students between the ages of 3 and 18+ years old, who have specific educational needs that require targeted instruction within a special education setting, which means students are removed from the general education classroom to receive focused and individualized support.

 • The ARD committee's determination is based on various forms of data collected, including academic and functional assessments, to identify the specific areas where the student requires additional support.